MadScrewdriver/qsketchmetric/docs/tutorials/Rendering a custom line style.rst

 **Let’s learn by example.**

-In this tutorial, we will learn how to render a point using the :class:`qsketchmetric.renderer.Renderer` module.
+In this tutorial, we will learn how to render a custom lines style using the :class:`qsketchmetric.renderer.Renderer` module.

 We’ll assume you have :ref:`QSketchMetric installed <installation-section>` already as well as `QCAD Professional <https://qcad.org/en/download>`_ and have already done the